aws-samples/serverless-games-on-aws/Serverless Data Analytics Lab/README.md

 ## Task 2: Setting up Amazon API Gateway and an AWS Lambda backend

 The first step is to configure an Amazon API Gateway and an AWS Lambda function.
 API Gateway is a fully managed service that makes it easy for developers to create, publish, maintain, monitor, and secure APIs at any scale.
 It will act as the "front door" for your analytics pipeline and provide an extra layer of security for your backend resources so you do not have to bake AWS credentials into a game client, which poses a security risk.
 Lambda lets you run code in a serverless fashion, so it will act as a backend orchestration service for sending data from your game to your analytics pipeline.
+This pattern provides an additional layer of security by abstracting all API calls away from the player and instead making them in a backend.
+It also makes your implementation less brittle, because if API calls are made in the client instead of a backend you would have to push updates to your players each time you want to change something.

-1. Sign into the **AWS Management Console** and on the Services menu, click **IAM**.
-We need to configure an Identity and Access Management role first to define appropriate permissions.
+1. Sign into the **AWS Management Console** and on the Services menu, click **IAM** or use this [quick link](https://console.aws.amazon.com/iam/).
+We need to configure an Identity and Access Management role first to define appropriate permissions for your Lambda function.

 2. On the left-hand navigation pane, click **Roles**.